R-Ross414/compiler-construction-2020/bnfc-tutorial-short.md

 ## Creating a parser with BNFC

-When you have BNFC in place (i.e. on your path), you can all it by
+When you have BNFC in place (i.e. on your path), you can all it by `bnfc`.

-    bnfc

 This gives you a list of available options.
 The most common choice is:

     bnfc -m --haskell grammar.cf